 Activity I used as homework to support AQA (2016) A Level Music Jazz unit.
 Students list the characteristics of typical early jazz and swing musicians with reference to the set works we'd covered.
 In the following lesson we then used this as the basis of a comparison discussion and as a writing frame for an essay assignment.

-A full unit's work covering each set work in detail as well as addition tracks and general contextual information.
-Some references are made to homeworks for which I used the Zig Zag resource pack but these could be removed if you didn't have access to it.
+A full unit’s work (updated for Sept 2020) covering each set work in detail as well as addition tracks and general contextual information.
+Some references are made to homeworks for which I used the Zig Zag resource pack but these could be removed if you didn’t have access to it.